 In May of 1978, the aircraft was transferred to Attack Squadron THREE HUNDRED FOUR, VA-304, “Firebirds.”
 It carried the tail code “ND” and aircraft number “412” (and perhaps “304”).
 This was a Reserve Squadron serving at NAS Alameda.
 The aircraft operated there until May 1982.
 It had no deployments during this time.

 From (April or August) 1984 through April 1986, the aircraft served with Attack Squadron TWO HUNDRED FOUR (VA-204), “River Rattlers” at NAS New Orleans.
 It carried the tail code “AF” and aircraft number “411.”
 The aircraft may have been on one last cruise from June until July 1984 on the USS Eisenhower.
 This unit transitioned from A-7Bs to A-7Es in 1986.
 So, after almost 20 years of active service, this A-7 was retired.

-The aircraft was transferred to the bone yard on July 11, 1986.
+The aircraft was transferred to the boneyard on July 11, 1986.
 AMARC assigned the aircraft the temporary number AN6A0182.
 It was stricken from the Navy inventory on August 17, 1987.
 On July 31, 2002, the aircraft was loaned to the Texas Aviation Historical Society in Dumas, Texas, and was put on display at the English Field Air and Space Museum in Amarillo, Texas.
 It remained there until the museum closed in 2007.
 It was then acquired by the Fort Worth Aviation Museum and was the 11th aircraft to join the museum.
-The aircraft will be painted and remarked in 2014.
+It is on loan from the US General Services Administration.